ices-taf/2019_VMS_ICES-QC/README.md

 Then open R in the `2019_VMS_ICES-QC` directory and run:

-to download data (as off 1/5/2019, will improve this):
+to download data (as of 1/5/2019, will work to improve this):
 ```r
 taf.bootstrap()
 setwd("bootstrap")